 The diet also does not take into account the sheer scope of human being’s variability across the world.
 Isotopic analysis of early human remains from different global regions has shown some had more meat heavy diets, while others had more plant heavy diets.
 Human’s being opportunistic nature and problem-solving ability likely meant we took as much calorie dense foods as we could get our hands on, depending on what was available wherever we were.
 This can be seen in more modern examples as well.
 Some recent human diets feature far more meat than others – the Inuit people of Greenland for example – because very few edible plants grow in the environments, they live in.
 Diets in south and east Asia, as evidenced in Hindu and Buddhist practices, have been largely plant-based for several thousand years.
 The simplicity of the Paleo diet masks these differences which have always made us human.
 Finally, the lifestyle of paleolithic hunters-and-gatherers means that they were in fact out and about all day, moving and expanding high amounts of energy, meaning their caloric needs are going to be different than are our more modern sedentary lifestyles, regardless of genetic history.
 The idea of any single ideal human diet negates the depth to which we have and continue to evolve to the challenges of attaining food in nature.

 What the paleo (and for that matter plant-based, Mediterranean and many other) diets do get right is a significant decrease in highly processed foods and an emphasis on leaner meats and healthy fats.
 This has long been shown to be a healthy, long-term dietary rule that will continue to serve as a guide star to all those wandering down any dietary path.
 A focus on whole foods is also a positive, and many people may find some success with the Paleo diet plan.
 But it is likely not the only diet humans have been, and continue to, be adapted to.
-For those looking to try the paleo diet, we do offer Paleo friendly meal plans which have been carefully designed by our expert nutritionist and founder, Jackie Keller.
+For those looking to try the paleo diet, we do offer Paleo meal planning, with meals that have been carefully designed by our expert nutritionist and founder, Jackie Keller.

 No ideal human diet has every existed, and diets have always been in flux due to changes in the attainability of resources both across different regions, and different time periods.
 What is certain is that a truly human diet places an emphasis on nutrient-rich, healthy eating tailored to the needs of the individual.
 The truest human diet, really, is one which recognizes, shifts and changes its components based on what is available and what it needs.
 This has been and will always be our species’ greatest strength – the ability to adapt and thrive.
 It is why we have an omnivore’s dentition, an omnivore’s gut, and omnivore’s tastes.
 An Omnitarian Diet Plan, designed towards the individual, may in fact be the most healthful way forward.